 Import a custom tiling scheme XML file you've created that contains your preferred scales and settings.
 Use the Generate Map Server Cache Tiling Scheme geoprocessing tool to create a custom tiling scheme XML file.
 Additional tiling scheme files can be imported from C:\Program Files\ArcGIS\Pro\Resources\TilingSchemes.

 - If you are sharing to ArcGIS Enterprise and selected Reference registered data, choose Cache automatically on the server or Cache manually on the server.
 If you selected Copy all data, you can also choose Cache locally.

 - Optionally change the LERC Compression value.

 The web elevation layer will be cached using LERC (Limited Error Raster Compression).
 Specify a tolerance value that represents the maximum allowable error per pixel in the units of the data.
 For example, if the dataset is in meters and you want to ensure accuracy within 10 centimeters, enter 0.1.

 Considerations when sharing to older portals

-Web elevation layers cannot be shared to Portal for ArcGIS 10.3.1 or later.
+Web elevation layers cannot be shared to Portal for ArcGIS 10.3.1 or earlier.